-But in order to bring the social-democratic workers in masses to Communism and to ensure that the revolutionary activity of the social democratic workers and their hatred towards social democracy will rapidly rise to the level of Communism, it is necessary that the social-democratic workers at the same time see the revolutionary face of the Communist Party, that there be a tremendous increase in the struggle against social democracy and an exposure of the counter-revolutionary nature of all its "left" manoeuvres.
-Under the growing pressure of the masses, even the official leaders of the social democrats who are living abroad, in the persons of Wels and Stampfer, have worked out a "new programme" which is intended to daze the social-democratic workers with its "revolutionary" phraseology.
+But in order to bring the social-democratic workers in masses to Communism and to ensure that the revolutionary activity of the social-democratic workers and their hatred towards social-democracy will rapidly rise to the level of Communism, it is necessary that the social-democratic workers at the same time see the revolutionary face of the Communist Party, that there be a tremendous increase in the struggle against social-democracy and an exposure of the counterrevolutionary nature of all its "Left" maneuvers.
+Under the growing pressure of the masses, even the official leaders of the social-democrats who are living abroad, in the persons of Wels and Stampfer, have worked out a "new program" which is intended to daze the social-democratic workers with its "revolutionary" phraseology.

 The aim is the same, namely, the restoration of bourgeois democracy, i.e., the saving of capitalism.
-But in view of the impression created among the social-democratic workers by the pitiful bankruptcy of the entire policy of German social democracy, this programme speaks of the "revolutionary", overthrow of fascism, of the period of "revolutionary dictatorship."
-However, when advancing the slogan of the "revolutionary dictatorship," this programme makes the reservation that this dictatorship (as distinguished from that of the Bolsheviks) will have to clear the path for the restoration of democracy.
-While putting forward the slogan of the "revolutionary overthrow" of fascism, this programme does not use a single word to show how the revolutionary struggle of the proletariat will be organised.
-On the contrary, the old social-fascist theory (the theory held by the entire social-fascist camp up to and including Seidewitz, Brandler and Trotsky) regarding a whole "period of fascism and reaction," the "self-exhaustion" of the fascist dictatorship, is calculated not on the organisation of the struggle but on a spontaneous movement of the masses against the hated regime, and this theory remains at the centre of the new programme.
+But in view of the impression created among the social-democratic workers by the pitiful bankruptcy of the entire policy of German social-democracy, this program speaks of the "revolutionary" overthrow of fascism, of the period of "revolutionary dictatorship".
+However, when advancing the slogan of the "revolutionary dictatorship", this program makes the reservation that this dictatorship (as distinguished from that of the Bolsheviks) will have to clear the path for the restoration of democracy.
+While putting forward the slogan of the "revolutionary overthrow" of fascism, this program does not use a single word to show how the revolutionary struggle of the proletariat will be organized.
+On the contrary, the old social-fascist theory (the theory held by the entire social-fascist camp up to and including Seydewitz, Brandler and Trotzky) regarding a whole "period of fascism and reaction", the "self-exhaustion" of the fascist dictatorship, is calculated not on the organization of the struggle but on a spontaneous movement of the masses against the hated regime, and this theory remains at the center of the new program.

-"If the internal contradictions of fascism, if the increasing class contradictions in capitalism develop, if discontent and disappointment shake the mass basis of the national socialist rule, if oppositional trends arise and spontaneous mass movements begin, then the task of the revolutionary elite will be to deepen these contradictions in the consciousness of the masses, to direct their development, to influence their purposefulness."
+"If the internal contradictions of fascism, if the increasing class contradictions in capitalism develop, if discontent and disappointment shake the mass basis of national-socialist rule, if oppositional trends arise and spontaneous mass movements begin, then the task of the revolutionary elite will be to deepen these contradictions in the consciousness of the masses, to direct their development, to influence their purposefulness."